 According to The Wall Street Journal, Florida has the highest number of laws concerning prescription drugs of any state.
 This superabundance of legislation on prescription medication is mainly due to this state's role in the nationwide explosion of prescription drug abuse.
 For years, Florida was the top destination in the U.S. for "prescription tourists," drug dealers and addicts who would come to the then-unregulated pain clinics to obtain a prescription for powerful painkillers such as oxycodone and Vicodin.
 The problem included the easy flow of prescription medications into other states and widespread drug abuse.

 The proliferation of laws to combat prescription drug abuse has resulted in measures such as the prescription drug abuse monitoring program, a system that provides law enforcement with access to information concerning the prescription, dispensing, and consumption of these drugs.
 The goal is to catch doctors and patients alike who exceed the boundaries of medical necessity and sell or purchase prescription drugs for non-medical and recreational use.

-There are two primary targets in this effort: pill mills and doctor shoppers.
-The first term describes physicians, pain clinics, and pharmacies that unscrupulously dispense large quantities of pain meds and other pharmaceutical drugs, usually with money being the primary concern rather than the health of the patient.
-Doctor shopping, in comparison, describes the activity of visiting several doctors with the same physical complaints in order to obtain multiple prescriptions for a drug.
+There are two primary targets: pill mills and doctor shoppers.
+The first term describes physicians, pain clinics, and pharmacies that unscrupulously dispense large quantities of pain meds and other pharmaceutical drugs, usually with money being the primary concern rather than the patient's health.
+Doctor shopping, in comparison, describes the activity of visiting several doctors with the same physical complaints to obtain multiple prescriptions.